How to find out how much a house sold for

 How do sold house prices in my area affect the value of my property?

 Each road or area will have a ceiling price – the highest price people will be willing to pay for a property, regardless of how well presented it is.
-This price will be based on the amount other properties in the area have sold for.
-Sold house price information is now easily available, so most prospective buyers will have a good idea of what they believe your property is worth before even stepping over the threshold.
+This price will be based on how much other properties in the area have sold for.
+Sold house price information is now easily available.
+This means most prospective buyers will have a good idea of what they believe your property is worth before even stepping over the threshold.

 There are several variants that will lead to your property being valued above or below average.
 These include: